dwicke/evm/README.md

 The suplemental material and algorithm psuedo code is here: https://www.wjscheirer.com/papers/wjs_tpami2017_evm_supp.pdf

 I am not the author of the paper and as far as I could tell at the time there were no public implementations.
-So, this is my interpretation of there algorithm.
+So, this is my interpretation of their algorithm.